jimeh/common-flow/common-flow.md

     4. To merge a change branch into its merge target branch, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
-    5. A pull request MUST only be merged when the test suite is passing, and you and others are happy with the change.
+    5. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
 This is especially important if the merge target is the master branch.
     6. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you do this by creating a pull request and discuss the changes with others there.